About pricing tiers

 To find your Pricing Tiers page:

-1. Hover your mouse over the settings icon in the top right hand corner of the page
+1. Hover your mouse over the settings icon in the top right-hand corner of the page.

-2. Select Pricing Tiers from the options that appear.
+1. Select Pricing Tiers from the options that appear.

-Add a pricing tier
+Add a pricing tier.

-Learn more about adding a pricing tier here.
+You can learn more about adding a pricing tier here.

-Add a price point
+Add a price point.

 Once you have a pricing tier in place, you can then add price points for the tier to each of your products.
 This can be done individually or in bulk via a CSV import process.